A Guide to Respellings

 Respellings_Step_by_step_5

-6. In your respelled word, put any emphasized syllables in ALL CAPS.
+6. Put any emphasized syllables in ALL CAPS.
 Come visit scenic ::sask-ACH-oo-wehn::!

 Note: Every word in the English language has at least one emphasized syllable.
 Some words or acronyms might sound better with two emphasized syllables.